panasiuk-jakub/panasiuk-jakub/README.md

 ---

 ### 🇬🇧 About me
-- 🐍 I'm currently learning **Python** and improving my programming skills
+- 🐍 I'm currently learning **Swift** and improving my programming skills
 - 💻 I have a background in **IT support**, now I'm focusing on software development
 - 🚀 I plan to build open-source projects and grow my GitHub portfolio
 - 🌍 Currently based in Wroclaw, Poland but open to relocate